 Rabbi Aaron Blackman, a first year resident, received the bachelor of arts degree from Brandeis University in Boston, Massachusetts He attended Aish HaTorah in Jerusalem (Israel) for rabbinical studies.
 He served as a Rabbi in London, England, and taught Judaic Studies for 17 years in the United Kingdom as well as in Baltimore.
 He completed a CPE internship at Johns Hopkins Bayview Medical Center.

 Chandra Caples, M.S., a first year resident, is a member of the African Methodist Episcopal Zion Church, Eastern North Carolina District.
 She graduated with honors from Hampton University (Virginia) with a bachelor of arts degree in psychology, and she earned the master of science in Pastoral Counseling from Loyola University Maryland.
 Before becoming a chaplain Chandra worked with children and adolescents for 20 years in education and mental health.
 Chandra completed a summer intensive CPE internship at Johns Hopkins Bayview Medical Center.

-The Rev. Tyra L. Curley, MDiv., a first year resident, is an ordained minister with The City Temple of Baltimore (Baptist) Church where she serves as a pulpit associate.
-She earned the bachelor of fine arts degree from Pratt Institute in New York in merchandising and fashion management, and a bachelor of arts degree in Biblical studies (BABS) in pastoral ministry from Maple Springs Baptist Bible College & Seminary in Capitol Heights, Maryland.
-Tyra earned the master of divinity degree from The Samuel DeWitt Proctor School of Theology of Virginia Union University in Richmond.
+The Rev. Tyra L. Curley, MDiv., an ordained Baptist minister, is in her second year of residency.
+She earned the bachelor of fine arts from Pratt Institute (New York) in merchandising & fashion management; a bachelor of arts degree in Biblical studies in pastoral ministry from Maple Springs Baptist Bible College & Seminary in Capitol Heights, Maryland; and the master of divinity from The Samuel DeWitt Proctor School of Theology of Virginia Union University in Richmond.